 CB will negotiate baselines from the states' most reliable data source for onsite review instrument item measures other than statewide data indicators.
-We want to build on state efforts to institutionalize capacity consistent with CB's Information Memorandum on Continuous Quality Improvement (CQI) as described ACYF-CB-IM-07, CFSR Technical Bulletin #7 and the requirements of the CFSP.
+We want to build on state efforts to institutionalize capacity consistent with CB's Information Memorandum on Continuous Quality Improvement (CQI) as described in ACYF-CB-IM-07, CFSR Technical Bulletin #7, and the requirements of the CFSP.

-We will measure improvement based on the information that a State can provide and replicate through its PIP implementation period.
-Sampling approaches must include all children served in foster care and receiving in home services on the same basis as provided in CFSR Technical Bulletin #7.
+We will measure improvement based on the information that a state can provide and replicate through its PIP implementation period.
+Sampling approaches must include all children served in foster care and receiving in-home services on the same basis as provided in CFSR Technical Bulletin #7.
 The state may be able to use CFSR onsite review findings as baselines for a program improvement plan if the state conducted its own reviews and such reviews are aligned with its ongoing statewide CQI monitoring plan.
-CB will make this determination on a case by case basis.
-Similar to round 2, states in round 3 that have traditional onsite reviews will not be able to use the CFSR onsite review findings as a baseline because of the inherent differences between it and the state's ongoing CQI process.
+CB will make this determination on a case-by-case basis.
+Similar to Round 2, states in Round 3 that have traditional onsite reviews will not be able to use the CFSR onsite review findings as a baseline because of the inherent differences between it and the state's ongoing CQI process.

-For CB to make a determination of an appropriate baseline for PIP measurement purposes, the state must identify the sources of their baseline data and its alignment with their ongoing CQI approach.
-This includes the review instruments the state will use, the sample frame of cases included in the baselines and the number of applicable cases by item.
+For CB to make a determination of an appropriate baseline for PIP measurement purposes, the state must identify the sources of its baseline data and the data's alignment with the state's ongoing CQI approach.
+This includes the review instruments the state will use, the sample frame of cases included in the baselines, and the number of applicable cases by item.